tower-rs/tower/guides/inventing-service.md

 # Inventing the `Service` trait

-At the core of Tower is the `Service` trait.
-It models an asynchronous function that takes a request and produces a response.
+At the core of Tower is the [`Service`] trait.
+A `Service` is an asynchronous function that takes a request and produces a response.
 However, some aspects of its design may not be immediately obvious.
-Rather than starting with the `Service trait as it exists in Tower today, let's look at the motivation behind `Service` by imagining how you might invent it if you started from scratch.
+Rather than starting with the `Service` trait as it exists in Tower today, let's look at the motivation behind `Service` by imagining how you might invent it if you started from scratch.

 Imagine you are building a little HTTP framework in Rust.
 The framework would allow users to implement an HTTP server by supplying code that receives requests